Sawmonabo/HousePricePrediction/README.md

 | *Figure 2 - Correlation Heat Map* |

-<p>From our heat map in Figure 2, we can see there are many correlated variables.
-We notice that variables ‘home\_size’ to ‘beds’ have the highest positive correlation, and ‘age’ to ‘cbd\_dist’ have the highest negative correlation which from a practical standpoint makes sense.
-Most importantly, we need to see the correlation between the predictor variables and our target, price.
-Looking at the first column of our heat map in Figure 2, we see ‘home\_size’ being the highest positive correlation.
+<p>From our heat map in Figure 2, I can see there are many correlated variables.
+I notice that variables ‘home\_size’ to ‘beds’ have the highest positive correlation, and ‘age’ to ‘cbd\_dist’ have the highest negative correlation which from a practical standpoint makes sense.
+Most importantly, I need to see the correlation between the predictor variables and our target, price.
+Looking at the first column of our heat map in Figure 2, I see ‘home\_size’ being the highest positive correlation.

 ## Feature Engineering

 <p>Before I started making new variables I reverse engineered the variables ‘(x/y)\_coord’ and learned that they are Florida East state plane measures in US Survey units.
-This isn’t a common measure for location, so we converted them into longitude and latitude.
-From there, we were able to use a function using our latitude and longitude that gave us data on each home.
-We were then able to obtain the address and zip code of each individual house from the dataset.
-There were 29 rows that the function didn’t return a zip code for, so we removed those columns completely to stay consistent with the rest of the data rows.
+This isn’t a common measure for location, so I converted them into longitude and latitude.
+From there, I was able to use a function using our latitude and longitude that gave us data on each home.
+I was then able to obtain the address and zip code of each individual house from the dataset.
+There were 29 rows that the function didn’t return a zip code for, so I removed those columns completely to stay consistent with the rest of the data rows.
 This is all shown in python script – house\_features.py.

-<p>Now, after our previous section we learned about some features with high positive correlation we can use to engineer a new variable to help predict price.
+<p>Now, after our previous section I learned about some features with high positive correlation I can use to engineer a new variable to help predict price.
 The variables are shown below: